Executive Rehab Centre in South Africa

 The toll-free number is 0800121314, and SMSs text messages can be sent on to 32312.

-Drug addiction treatment is conducted in mainly at psychiatric clinics and hospitals as well as at specialist addiction treatment clinics.
+Drug addiction treatment is conducted in mainly at psychiatric rehabilitation clinics and hospitals as well as at specialist addiction treatment clinics.
 In some of South Africa’s special treatment and sobriety, home programmes are also run for people suffering from alcohol and drug use disorders.
 Responsibility for social care and outreach activities among drug users is the responsibility of municipal social authorities and some larger municipalities have special bodies formed for addiction treatment.

 Just how big is the addiction issue in South Africa?